Mat1020/Mat1020/README.md

 I'm a guy ("He", "His", "Him") currently a student.
 I was born in Caracas, Venezuela 🇻🇪.
 I know Spanish, English, and currently learning French.

-I’d be happy to collaborating and developing on your projects, and happy to help you through any of mine.
-Or really anything I can do :)
+I’d be happy to collaborating and developing on your projects, and happy to help you through any of mine--or really anywhere I can help with :)